 spec/containers/image

-specifies the full name of the Docker image including a tag. - The field
+specifies the full name of the Docker image including a tag. - The environment variable

-, the user can use it to create a Spark driver Pod.
+Then the user can use it to create a Spark driver Pod as follows:

 and MR3_APPLICATION_ID_TIMESTAMP

 Option 2.
-Running the Spark driver outside Kubernetes
+Running a Spark driver outside Kubernetes

 create a directory as specified by the configuration key mr3.am.staging-dir